Iranian Supreme Leader Calls on Muslim World to Help Hezbollah Fight Israel

 “It is an obligation for all Muslims to stand with the people of Lebanon and the honorable Hezbollah, offering their resources and assistance as Hezbollah confronts the usurping, cruel, malicious [Zionist] regime,” the Iranian supreme leader said.

-Other Iranian political leaders shared condolences for Nasrallah and echoed broader support for Hezbollah on Saturday.
+Other Iranian political leaders shared condolences for Nasrallah and echoed broader support for Hezbollah on Sept.
+28.

-In a press statement, Iranian Vice President for Strategic Affairs Mohammad Javad Zarif said the strike that killed Nasrallah was done with “complete disregard for innocent human life.”
+In a statement, Iranian Vice President for Strategic Affairs Mohammad Javad Zarif said the strike that killed Nasrallah was done with “complete disregard for innocent human life.”

-“The resistance will continue as long as the cause, aggression and occupation persist,” Zarif continued.
+“The resistance will continue as long as the cause, aggression and occupation persist,” Zarif said.
 “As we have always promised, Iran stands in solidarity with Lebanon, its people and the just cause of resisting aggression.”

 “The Americans cannot absolve themselves from collaborating with the Zionists,” Pezeshkian said.

 President Joe Biden, on Sept.
-28, said the news of Nasrallah’s death was “a measure of justice for his many victims, including thousands of Americans, Israelis, and Lebanese civilians.”
+28, said that the news of Nasrallah’s death was “a measure of justice for his many victims, including thousands of Americans, Israelis, and Lebanese civilians.”

 Biden said the United States “fully supports Israel’s right to defend itself against Hezbollah” and other “Iranian-supported terrorist groups.”
 At the same time, he expressed hope of deescalating the ongoing conflicts in both Gaza and Lebanon through diplomatic means.

 Biden said he instructed Defense Secretary Lloyd Austin on Sept.
-27 to “enhance” the U.S. military posture in the region, as an added measure of deterrence.
+27 to “enhance” the U.S. military posture in the region as an added measure of deterrence.

 It remains to be seen how Hezbollah and Iran respond to Nasrallah’s death.

-In their own statement mourning Nasrallah’s death, Hezbollah’s leaders pledged they would continue “confronting the enemy” Israel, and fighting “in support of Gaza and Palestine and in defense of Lebanon.”
+In their own statement mourning Nasrallah’s death, Hezbollah’s leaders pledged they would continue “confronting the enemy” Israel and fighting “in support of Gaza and Palestine and in defense of Lebanon.”